-The governing equations presented above (2.9), (2.10), (2.11), (2.12) and (2.13) are those derived from the general dynamical and thermodynamical principles applied to a fluid, which we call here the full compressible model FC.
-We are also writing, on table 1, the governing equations associated with approximate models of those general equations: the anelastic approximation AA (Ogura & Phillips 1961; Braginsky & Roberts 1995; Lantz & Fan 1999), anelastic liquid approximation ALA (Anufriev et al. 2005) and Boussinesq model B (Oberbeck 1879; Boussinesq 1903).
-In this work, we shall compare the results of the full compressible FC, anelastic approximation AA and anelastic liquid approximation ALA.
-The anelastic equations AA and ALA have been obtained using the same scales as those used to obtain the dimensionless equations of the full compressible model FC.
-The Boussinesq model B is shown here for comparison, although we shall not run Boussinesq numerical calculations: temperature is scaled using the total imposed temperature difference $T{bot} - T{top}$ for this model only.
-Notice that the limit of the FC, AA or ALA approximations when \mathcal{D} tends to zero is not the Boussinesq approximation.
-The latter implies in addition that the temperature difference across the convecting domain is negligible compared to the average thermodynamic temperature which is not the case in our simulations.
-The order of these limits matter: the Boussinesq approximation corresponds to $\lim{r\to 1} \lim{\mathcal{D}\to 0}$ (see also Alboussière & Ricard (2017)).
+The governing equations (2.9)-(2.13) presented above are those derived from the general dynamical and thermodynamical principles applied to a fluid, which we call here the fully compressible model.
+We are also writing, in table 1, the governing equations associated with approximate models of those general equations: the anelastic approximation (Ogura & Phillips 1961; Braginsky & Roberts 1995; Lantz & Fan 1999), anelastic liquid approximation (Anufriev et al. 2005) and Boussinesq model (Oberbeck 1879; Boussinesq 1903).
+In this work, we shall compare the results of the fully compressible (FC), anelastic approximation (AA) and anelastic liquid approximation (ALA).
+The anelastic equations AA and ALA have been obtained using the same scales as those used to obtain the dimensionless equations of the FC model.
+The Boussinesq model (B) is shown here for comparison, although we shall not run Boussinesq numerical calculations: temperature is scaled using the total imposed temperature difference $T{bot} - T{top}$ for this model only.
+Notice that the limit of the FC, AA or ALA approximations when D tends to zero is not the Boussinesq approximation.
+The latter implies in addition that the temperature difference across the convecting domain is negligible compared to the average thermodynamic temperature, which is not the case in our simulations.
+The order of these limits matter: the Boussinesq approximation corresponds to $\lim{r\to 1} \lim{D\to 0}$ (see also Alboussière & Ricard 2017).